Summary

 }

-For the UsersPage (see Returned Datatype below), you have to enter page with the fields you want returned.
+For the UsersPage (see Returned Values below), you have to enter page with the fields you want returned.
 As for pageInfo , all three of the parameters are required and returned.

-The given datatype allows you to order the results by a particular name field for the user account, and then either in ascending or descending order.
+This special datatype is used to order the search by one of the name fields, then in ascending or descending order.

 ParameterTypeRequiredDefaultStabilityDescription